 B.M. in Music Education

 The Elmhurst University Department of Music endorses the ideals and subject areas that are traditionally listed in liberal arts curricula.

 Further, the Department of Music recognizes preparation of well-qualified teachers of music as a legitimate aspect of the liberal arts program.
 This commitment to a special program in the context of a liberal arts setting is a major strength in our preparation of music teachers.

 Our total program is intended to prepare teachers who are able to assist students in making sound aesthetic judgments.
 Music education students will have numerous “live teaching” experiences in the public schools in preparation for student teaching.
-Graduates are certified to teach grades pre-kindergarten through 12 in Illinois and most other states.
+Graduates are certified to teach grades preK-12 in Illinois and most other states.

 Music education majors are required to participate in a major performing ensemble (concert band, choir or orchestra) for every term of full-time enrollment.
 MUS 369 Conducting I must be taken in residence at Elmhurst University.

 Procedures and requirements for admission to teacher education, admission to student teaching, state licensure testing, and course sequence may be obtained from the director of music education.
 Students are required to pass the appropriate content area test prior to the student teaching semester and the edTPA prior to program completion.
 See Admission to Teacher Education.